dhakshatech-4/Secure-Coding-Review/README.md

 # Secure-Coding-Review
-CodeAlpha Task 3 - Secure Coding Review using Python and Bandit
+Secure Coding Review using Python and Bandit